maxmheinze/macrometrics/exam_sample_questions.md

 #### You want to investigate the causal effect of your education on your income (or happiness).
 You identify a set of 80 variables that may be relevant.
 Explain why you cannot just use a Bayesian model averaging approach to estimate this causal effect.

+Sophia: BMA works well when the number of candidate models is relatively small.
+With 80 variables, the number of potential models explodes exponentially, making it challenging to evaluate all possible combinations of variables.
+The computational burden increases exponentially as the number of variables and models grow, thus BMA seems impractical in this context.

 ---

 #### Why and in which settings can the BIC be used as an approximation to the marginal likelihood?